-- For frame extension of over 350 mm/14 in, an additional crossmember must be installed. - Any additional frame crossmembers must have the same functionality as standard crossmembers. - Standard body consoles must be used at the end of the frame. - The interval between the body consoles must not exceed 500 mm/20 in. - If the overhang is lengthened, the new overhang dimension and the distance of the rear end radar from the rear axle must be entered in both rear radars (BSM) by new SCN coding with O-codes. - If the frame overhang is extended, the function of the Trailer Stability Assist (TSA) and the permissible towing capacity specified in the vehicle registration document must be checked and, if necessary, be reduced or even omitted, see 4.1.3 Vehicle dimensions (→ page 60). - On no account may the original positions of the radar sensors in the bumpers be changed.
+- A frame extension with enforcement is to be executed according to the following schematic diagram - Fastening (in X-direction) a frame extension to the mounting brackets at the end of the frame is not permitted. - It is recommended to select the following codes for bodies when a frame extension is planned: - Frame end without mounting brackets, code Q74 - Omission of end crossmember, code Q72 - For frame extension of over 350 mm/14 in, an additional crossmember must be installed. - Any additional frame crossmembers must have the same functionality as standard crossmembers. - Standard body consoles must be used at the end of the frame. - The interval between the body consoles must not exceed 500 mm/20 in. - If the overhang is lengthened, the new overhang dimension and the distance of the rear end radar from the rear axle must be entered in both rear radars (BSM) by new SCN coding with O-codes.

+If the frame overhang is extended, the function of the Trailer Stability Assist (TSA) and the permissible towing capacity specified in the vehicle registration document must be checked and, if necessary, be reduced or even omitted, see 4.1.3 Vehicle dimensions (→ page 59).

+- On no account may the original positions of the radar sensors in the bumpers be changed.
 This adjustment must be performed by a Mercedes-Benz Service Center.
-More information is given in Chapter 8.9.4 Blind Spot Assist/Rear Cross Traffic Alert (RCTA)/Exit Warning (→ page 285). - The frame overhang must be reinforced accordingly. - Make sure that you do not exceed the permissible axle loads.
-Ensure that you maintain the position of the center of gravity within the permissible limits. - After the upfit, the upfitter must determine the vehicle's centers of gravity according to the explanations in Chapter 9.1 Center of gravity (→ page 316). - The minimum front axle load must be complied with in all load states (→ page 59).
+More information is given in Chapter 8.9.4 Blind Spot Assist/Rear Cross Traffic Alert (RCTA)/Exit Warning (→ page 277). - The frame overhang must be reinforced accordingly. - Make sure that you do not exceed the permissible axle loads.
+Ensure that you maintain the position of the center of gravity within the permissible limits. - After the upfit, the upfitter must determine the vehicle's centers of gravity according to the explanations in Chapter 9.1 Center of gravity (→ page 309). - The minimum front axle load must be complied with in all load states (→ page 58).

-You can obtain more information from the department responsible 1.7 Contact ( $\rightarrow$ page 11).
-Maximum overhang lengths
+You can obtain more information from the department responsible 1.7 Contact (\rightarrow page 11).